MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/using-the-microsoft-c-runtime-with-user-mode-drivers-and-apps.md

 If you are building applications or drivers for Windows 10, you only need to read this section.
 If you are using a version of Visual Studio earlier than Visual Studio 2015, skip this section and start with [Redistributing the C Runtime (applies to before Visual Studio 2015)](#redistributing-the-c-runtime-applies-to-before-visual-studio-2015).

-Starting in Visual Studio 2015, there is one C runtime, the Universal C Runtime (UCRT), used by both Visual Studio and Windows.
-There is no longer a runtime redistribution requirement.
+Starting in Visual Studio 2015, the Universal C Runtime (UCRT) encompasses the C runtime.
+The other pieces required for a complete program (C/C++ Language Features, C++ Library) are provided by Visual Studio in the VC++ Redistributable.
+To avoid a runtime redistribution requirement, those pieces are statically linked.

 > [!WARNING]
-> When building a user-mode driver project in Visual Studio, if you set **PlatformToolset**  to `WindowsUserModeDriver10.0`, the toolset ignores any runtime library specified in the project and instead links statically against the VC++ Runtime DLLs and dynamically against the UCRT.
+> When building a user-mode driver project in Visual Studio, if you set **PlatformToolset**  to `WindowsUserModeDriver10.0`, the toolset ignores any runtime library specified in the project and instead links statically against the VC++ Runtime and dynamically against the UCRT.
 This hybrid linking behavior cannot be overridden.

 If you need to make modifications (for example include another DLL), use the following procedure to reconfigure hybrid linking:

 1. Set to link statically in general: **Properties > C/C++ > Code Generation > Runtime Library = Multi-threaded (/MT)**
-2. Remove the statically linked UCRT.
+2. Remove the statically linked UCRT: **Properties > Linker > Input > Ignore Specific Default Libraries += libucrt.lib**
 3. Add the dynamically linked UCRT: **Properties > Linker > Input > Additional Dependencies += ucrt.lib**, **Properties > Linker > Input > Ignore Specific Default Libraries += libucrt.lib**

 ## Redistributing the C Runtime (applies to before Visual Studio 2015)